-Each year, the Children’s Trust Fund (CTF) allocates a certain portion of its annual program budget to fund discretionary projects or ‘mini-grants.’
+The Children’s Trust Fund (CTF) allocates a certain portion of its annual program budget to fund discretionary projects or ‘mini-grants.’
 Discretionary funding is designed to be responsive to low-cost prevention projects or needs identified by individual communities, organizations or agencies.
-A maximum of $5,000 per grant award is available for discretionary projects.
+A maximum of $7,000 per grant award is available for discretionary projects.
 Grants are for one year and are not renewable.
-Grants must be used for primary or secondary child abuse and neglect prevention as defined by Missouri State Statute (210.171.2).
+Grants must be used for primary or secondary child abuse and neglect prevention.

 Prevention programs and activities may have a broad range and include public awareness or educational campaigns that target services such as parent skills training; skills based curricula for children; mentoring programs; home visitation; and other family support programs.
-Projects might include start-up costs for parent education and support, parent leadership, strengthening families through protective factors, fatherhood support, crisis nursery, safe crib/home risk assessment, infant nurturing/infant massage, prevention educational materials, community awareness, training, etc.
+Projects might include start-up costs for parent education and support, parent leadership, parent cafes, strengthening families through protective factors, fatherhood support, crisis nursery, prevention educational materials, community awareness, training ie: Strengthening Families Protective Factors, Stewards of Children, ACES, etc.